paulodiovani/google_calendar_ooo_report/README.md

     - Enable the API (select or create a project)
     - Configure the OAuth consent screen
-    - Authorize credentials for a desktop application You can ignore the remaining instructions from the page.
+    - Authorize credentials for a desktop application

+    You can ignore the remaining instructions from that page.
 2. Save the client secret file to `store/credentials.json`
 3. Ask to "See all events details" on the calendars to read (listed in `settings.yml`)